< /> < /> < /> < />

 How to manage portion sizes when eating out

-Eating out is one of life’s pleasures, and it doesn’t have to derail your weight loss efforts.
 Here’s how you can enjoy your meal without worrying about portion sizes:

 • Share your meal: Many restaurant portions are larger than what you’d typically serve at home.
 Consider sharing a dish with a friend or asking for a half portion [5].

 • Choose wisely: Opt for dishes that are grilled, baked, or steamed instead of fried.
-You can also ask for dressings and sauces on the side to control how much you use since they often contain more calories that you might forget about [4].
+You can also ask for dressings and sauces on the side to control how much you use since they often contain more calories than you might forget about [4].

 • Start with a salad: A simple salad or a broth-based soup can help fill you up before the main course, so you’re less likely to overeat [5].